nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

   - Configures admin credentials with user-supplied username and password (reference data 1.4).
   - Generates new internal and admin UI TLS keys and self-signed certificates to establish a secure connection with the client information system.
   - Recreates serverconf database and properties file with serverconf username and random password.
-  - Optionally configures the Security Server Sidecar to use a remote database server.
+  - Optionally configures the Security Server Sidecar to use an external database server.
   - Starts Security Server Sidecar services.
   - Replace `initctl` for `supervisorctl` in `xroad_restore.sh` for starting and stopping the services.
   - Create sidecar-config directory on the host and mount it into the /etc/xroad config directory on the container.